oroinc/documentation/user/storefront/account/my-profile/index.rst

    .. note:: You can view the description of the available consents in the **Account Info** section by clicking on the consent links.
 The |ConsentDeclined| icon indicates that the consent has not been accepted, while the |IcActivate| indicated that it has been read, understood and accepted.

-4. In the **Data Protection** section, clear the check box next to the consent that you want to revoke.
+4. In the **Data Protection** section, clear the checkbox next to the consent that you want to revoke.
 5. Click **Save** on the bottom left of the page.
 6. Confirm that you wish to decline the consent by clicking **Yes, Save**.
 You will be automatically redirected to the page of your profile.